-Susan Wisa Designated as Crime Prevention Through Environmental Design (CPD) Professional
+Susan Wisa Designated as Crime Prevention Through Environmental Design (CPTED) Professional

 “Being on the safety and security committee at VLK Architects has opened my mind to the details of the unique challenges that schools face in regards to security,” said Susan Wisa, Project Architect, VLK Architects.
 “By listening to our clients and engaging in various collaborative professional discussions, I learned that there were diverse solutions for addressing school safety.
 It is evident that safety and security in the school environment continues to be the top concern in our communities and around the world.”